An A-Z of Useful Information

-The Teacher responsible for overseeing the care of children with special educational needs is Mrs. Folkes.
-She is known as the SENCO (Special Educational Needs Co-ordinator).
-If you have any queries or questions, please do not hesitate to speak to your child’s class teacher and/or Mrs. Folkes.
+The Teacher responsible for overseeing the care of children with special educational needs is Mrs Nightingale She is known as the SENCO (Special Educational Needs Co-ordinator).
+If you have any queries or questions, please do not hesitate to speak to your child’s class teacher and, or Mrs Nightingale.

 Children in certain year groups have swimming lessons.
 You will be informed of the timetable for this throughout the year.
 To enable us to continue with this provision for children we will request a voluntary donation towards the cost of the swimming lessons.

 There are five Teacher Training days a year.
 They are commonly known as TED days.
 Children do not come to school on TED days.
 The TED days are listed on the newsletter and shared with parents at the beginning of each academic year.